Are you ready to Live PURPOSEFULLY

 So let’s talk about some of those occasions.

 DISCLAIMER: This advice is for the single/dating ladies of the community.
-Marriage by God’s design is a covenant meant to last forever.
-Understanding that, it makes sense that simply walking away from your covenant isn’t the solution for a married couple.
+Marriage by God’s design is a covenant meant to last forever, with few exceptions.
+Understanding that, it makes sense that simply walking away from your covenant isn’t the solution for a married couple (in these particular circumstances).
 But we’ll talk more about that later.

 If your man can’t find it in himself to do these 4 things, it may just be a relationship deal breaker.

 When a man recognizes and acknowledges who you are in Christ it shapes the standards of your relationship from that moment forward.
 It will set the stage for how he conducts himself, how he treats you, how well he honors the relationship you share.
-You are precious cargo, my friend.
+You, my friend, are precious cargo.
 And no one will understand how precious until they take the time to know the God who calls you His.

 You may also like: 4 Truths to Know About You BEFORE Getting Into A Relationship